-Applicants will be required to participate in federal programs that provide low-income consumers with subsidies on broadband Internet access services within funded areas.
-Specifically, Applicants will be required to participate in the Federal Communications Commission's (FCC) Affordable Connectivity Program (ACP).
+Applicants, or their ISP partners, will be required to participate in the Federal Communications Commission's (FCC) Affordable Connectivity Program (ACP).

 Waivers

 The Secretary of the Department may grant waivers of certain program eligibility requirements for a proposed project.
 Waivers may be granted upon a determination that to do so is in the best interest of the state and furthers the program goal of expanding broadband service in West Virginia, and that the proposed project would not be feasible or advisable without the requested waiver.
 The Department may prioritize funding applications not requesting a waiver over those applications seeking a waiver.
 An application seeking a waiver that is not granted may become ineligible for further consideration.
 Applicants may request waivers of the following eligibility requirements: